stnert/Unforgivable-vigilance/README.md

 "Privacy is not the problem, surveillance is."

-Made by an eternal anarchist 🕵️‍♂️ | I 💜 Free Software and Open Source, forever.
+Made the vibrations of love and peace by an eternal anarchist 🕵️‍♂️ | I 💜 Free Software and Open Source, forever.